Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

-In the case of video, the emotional signal exists only in certain segments, not in the whole video signal.
-Deep learning-based emotion recognition methods directly process the input video signal, which cannot effectively capture the regions of the signal that contain emotional information and do not make good use of the characteristics of emotional information, which greatly limits the efficiency and performance of the algorithm.
-Based on this, Zhalehpour S et al. \cite{r52} proposed a fully automatic multimodal emotion recognition system based on three new peak frame selection methods.
-These include a maximum difference-based method, a clustering-based method, and an emotional intensity-based method.
-For the decision-level fusion aspect of video and audio modalities, they tested several methods of the obtained probabilities and finally chose the weighted product rule \cite{r53}, as it yielded the best results.
-Ultimately, the accuracy of 78.26\% was achieved on the eNTERACE'0.5 dataset.
+For videos, emotional signals exist only in certain segments rather than the entire video signal.
+Emotion recognition methods based on deep learning directly process input video signals, but they fail to capture the regions containing emotional information in the signal effectively.
+Moreover, they do not make optimal use of the characteristics of emotional information, significantly limiting the efficiency and performance of the algorithm.
+In response to this, Zhalehpour et al. \cite{zhalehpour2016multimodal} proposed a fully automatic multimodal emotion recognition system based on three new peak frame selection methods.
+These methods include MAX DIST, DEND-CLUSTER, and EIFS.
+Regarding the decision-level fusion of video and audio modalities, they tested several methods for obtaining probabilities and ultimately chose the weighted product rule \cite{wang2012kernel}, achieving an optimal emotion recognition accuracy of 78.26\% on the eNTERACE’05 dataset.

-Feature-level fusion increases the feature richness, and although it can improve recognition performance, it does not take into account the variability between features, some features cannot be fused to model complex relationships, and high-dimensional feature sets are prone to data sparsity \cite{r54}.
-In contrast, decision-level fusion, although easier to implement, cannot capture the interconnections between different modalities because the modalities involved in fusion are assumed to be independent of each other \cite{r55}.
-Thus early and late fusion approaches have difficulty capturing deeper correlation information of multimodal information and cannot better exploit the characteristics of correlation between various modal information, making it difficult to make breakthroughs.
-To deal with these problems, more and better multimodal fusion approaches have been proposed, among which the most common and effective multimodal fusion methods are the Transformer-based fusion method in model-level fusion methods and attention mechanism-based fusion method.